wildwinter/dink/README.md

     // Where's the folder to output everything?
     "destFolder":"../examples",

+    // What code should be used for the strings file name?
+    "defaultLocaleCode":"en-GB",

     // Localise actions?
     // Default is false, which means no text in Action beats
     // will be localised
     "locActionBeats":false,

-    // Localise actions?
-    // Default is false, which means no text in Action beats
-    // will be localised
-    "locActionBeats": false,

     // If true, outputs the structured dink file (json) "outputDinkStructure": false,

-    // If true, outputs the strings file (xlsx) "outputLocalization": false,
+    // If true, outputs the loc file (xlsx) "outputLocalization": false,

     // If true, outputs the recording script file (xlsx)